 There’s also a yummy layer of cream cheese, milk, basil, ground nutmeg, and lots of cheese on top.

-One clever way to cut down on dishes and save space in the oven is to combine two fan-faves into one easy casserole.
+It cuts down on dishes and saves space in the oven.
+How?
+Because it’s two fan-faves in one easy dish.

 Basically, you’ll make your go-to stuffing recipe and then just mix it with mashed potatoes.